Redwomen beat Blue Angels in 8 - The Tribune

 Rock Hill scored twice in the eighth inning to beat the Gallipolis Blue Angels 10-8 in an Ohio Valley Conference game on Monday.

-With one out in the ieghth, Madison Barber was hit by a pitch, Neveah Hackworth singled and Karlee Gillespie was hit by the pitch.
+With one out in the eighth, Madison Barber was hit by a pitch, Neveah Hackworth singled and Karlee Gillespie was hit by the pitch.
 Aleigha Matney reached on an error as the 2 runs scored.

 In the bottom of the inning, Redwomen pitcher Kylee Howard retired the Blue Angels in order.